Nick Kyrgios 2022: Net Worth, Salary and Endorsements

 However, Nick Kyrgios has been fined several times in his career by the ATP.
 In one of his meltdowns at the Cincinnati Masters 2019, Nick Kyrgios was fined $113,000 for five different instances of unsportsmanlike conduct by the ATP.

-During the match with Karen Khachanov, Kyrgios was penalized with a point for unsportsmanlike conduct and has been fined with $20,000.
-He was also fined $3000 for leaving the court without the permission of the Chair Umpire and deemed to go to the washroom.
+During the match with Karen Khachanov, Kyrgios was penalized with a point for unsportsmanlike conduct and was fined $20,000.
+He was also fined $3000 for leaving the court without the permission of the Chair Umpire and was deemed to have gone to the washroom.

-Nick Kyrgios also used obscene language on the court, for which he was charged with $5000.
-He also jas to pay $20,000 for verbal abuse.
-In total, the Australian has been charged with a hefty amount for unsportsmanlike conduct.
+Nick Kyrgios also used obscene language on the court, for which he was charged with $5000 and had to pay $20,000 for verbal abuse.

 Kyrgios won his maiden title on home soil at the 2018 Brisbane International.
 His other two ATP titles have come in Acapulco and Washington D.C.

-Kyrgios has reportedly dated WTA players Ajla Tomljanovic and Anna Kalinskaya.
-Currently, he is in a relationship with Chiara Passari.
+Kyrgios has reportedly dated WTA players, Ajla Tomljanovic and Anna Kalinskaya.
+Currently, he is in a relationship with Costeen Hatzi.